viboes/std-make/doc/proposal/reflection/ProductTypes.md

 We can also place the interface nested on a struct.
 Using a namespace has the advantage that we can use using directives and using declarations.

-Using a `struct` would make the interface closed to nesting, but open by derivation.
+Using a `struct` would make the interface closed to adding new nested functions, but it would be open by derivation.

 # Wording